Thatguyvr15/ChatGPT-Simulation/README.md

 Simplified ChatGPT in Batch Script

 Overview
-This project presents a simplified version of ChatGPT, an AI chatbot, implemented using a Batch script.
+simplified version of ChatGPT, an AI chatbot, implemented using a Batch script.
 The script simulates basic conversational capabilities by responding to predefined questions and statements.
-While it lacks the sophisticated natural language processing of the full ChatGPT model, it demonstrates the potential for creating interactive applications with Batch scripting.
+While it lacks the sophisticated natural language processing of the full
+ChatGPT model, it demonstrates the potential for creating interactive applications with Batch scripting.

 Features